jart/poemy2/README.md

 Using the data from these dictionaries, we are able to determine if words rhyme and match the desired rhythm.

+The Dict class also serves the important purpose of assigning an int ID to each word in the english language.
+This makes the poetry generating algorithms significantly faster.

 This code is written in conformance to the Google style guide with the exception of using STL streams and some unapproved C++11 features.